jasontaylordev/NorthwindTraders/README.md

 # NorthwindTraders

-A code first version of Northwind built using Entity Framework Core.
-Visit http://www.codingflow.net/2017/03/create-northwind-traders-code-first-with-entity-framework-core-part-1/ for additional information.
+Northwind Traders is a sample application built using ASP.NET Core and Entity Framework Core.